 Taiwan provides suitable operating environment.
-With respect to land cost, the commercial office rental in Taiwan is lower than in Hong Kong, which provides a lot of cost saving for enterprises in Taiwan.
-Take the top office building as an example, the rental in Hong Kong in 2011 is NT$17,600/ping (1 ping=3.3 square meters) while the rental in the Taipei 101 building is only NT$3,500/ping.
+With respect to land cost, the commercial office rental in Taiwan is lower than in Hong Kong and in Singapore, which provides a lot of cost saving for enterprises in Taiwan.
+Take the top office building as an example, the rental in Hong Kong in 2013 is NT$23,200/ping (1 ping=3.3 square meters) while the rental in the Taipei 101 building is only NT$3,400 to NT$4,600/ping.
 In addition to the land cost per se, Taiwan government has continued to improve the administrative procedures for land acquisition, establishment of software companies, logistic and production facilities for both local and foreign companies.
 In this regard, the government has actively developed new science parks, ordinary industrial parks and free trade zones.
-Currently, there are 181 industrial parks, 10 export processing zones, three science parks, 5 free trade zones, agricultural industrial parks and environmental science and technology parks in Taiwan.
+Currently, there are 181 industrial parks, 10 export processing zones, three science parks, 7 free trade zones, agricultural biotechnology parks and environmental science and technology parks in Taiwan.
 Also, the government provides quality and low cost business environment.

 Industrial development is the main force of Taiwan's economic development.
 Along with the rapid industrial development, factories of all kinds have been established throughout Taiwan.
 In early days, factories were located along the major highways or scattered all over the island.
 Therefore, the use of land and environment was not efficient.
 For this reason, the government designated the Industrial Development Bureau of the MOEA in 1970 to organize development teams for planning and developing the use of industrial parks/zones.
 Land is made available for factory establishment in the industrial parks.
 It has greatly influenced Taiwan's industrial development and the usage and planning of land.
 With the change of eras, the traditional industrial zones can not anymore fulfill the needs of the Taiwan industry.
 In response to the clamor of the industry, multi-purpose parks are planned to help form industrial clusters and accelerate integration of industries.
 The following types of industrial parks are available in Taiwan for different usages: